Who might succeed Liz Truss as UK prime minister? – KION546

 Kemi Badenoch

-Badenoch came fourth in this summer’s leadership election — but was consistently rated by pollsters as a favorite among Conservative grassroots members.
+Badenoch came fourth in this summer’s leadership election — securing only 59 votes from MPs — but was consistently rated by pollsters as a favorite among Conservative grassroots members.

 One of the younger MPs in the running, Badenoch quickly won the endorsement of long-serving Tory grandee Michael Gove, who praised her as the “outstanding talent” in the party.